-If someone is interested in day care, a member of our dedicated team will come and meet them in their home, to find out more about who they are, what they enjoy and their needs.
-For example, someone may have dementia and may find reminiscence activities really therapeutic, or another client may use a wheelchair and need a little more practical assistance.
+If someone is interested in going to a day care centre, a member of our dedicated team will spend time finding out more about who they are, what they enjoy and their needs.
+For example, someone may live with dementia and find reminiscence activities therapeutic and engaging, or another client may use a wheelchair and need a little more practical support.

 With a taster day, you can have a sneak preview of what you can enjoy, to see if it’s for you.

-At our day care centres, we offer morning, afternoon and full day sessions.
-Local elderly people can enjoy a wide range of activities tailored to what they enjoy doing as well as trying something new.
+At our day care centres, we offer morning, afternoon and full-day sessions.
+Local elderly people can enjoy a wide range of activities tailored to what they enjoy doing, as well as trying new experiences too.
 The sessions are flexible to people’s choices, whether you fancy a particular morning each week or would like to come along every day.

 - Music and singing